Outer Banks Facts

 Outer Banks Physical Description

-The islands bear the names of Corolla, Duck, Kitty Hawk, Kill Devil Hills, Nags Head, Roanoke Island, Hatteras Island, and Ocracoke Island.
+The gorgeous islands themselves bear the names of Corolla, Duck, Kitty Hawk, Kill Devil Hills, Nags Head, Roanoke Island, Hatteras Island, and Ocracoke Island.
 These principal islands, however, along with the various sandbars, stretch out over a distance of roughly 200 mi (320 km).

 Outer Banks Location and Wildlife